Home

 MASH TL2 Evaluation of MASSDOT's Curb-Mounted and Sidewalk-Mounted CT-MTL2 Bridge Rail Using Finite Element Analysis

-Update to AASHTO M 180-18 and Associated Highway Guardrail Specifications NCHRP 22-40
+NCHRP Project 22-40: Update to AASHTO M 180-18 and Associated Highway Guardrail Specifications

 The objectives of this project were to 1) perform a comprehensive review of AASHTO M 180-18 and its associated AASHTO and ASTM standards and 2) propose needed revisions to bring the specifications into conformance with current requirements and the state of practice for highway guardrail systems.
 AASHTO M 180 is the AASHTO "Standard Specification for Corrugated Sheet Steel Beams for Highway Guardrail".
 AASHTO M 180 defines the strength and geometrical properties of generic (i.e. non-proprietary) w- and thrie-beam guardrail as well as transitions and some associated connectors and parts.
 AASHTO M 180 has been the industry standard for those components since 1961.
 The results of this research were published as NCHRP Research Report 1020 in 2022, which is available here: Investigation of Material Requirements for Highway Guardrail Systems

-Multi-State In-Service Performance Evaluations of Roadside Safety Hardware (NCHRP 22-33)
+NCHRP Project 22-33: Multi-State In-Service Performance Evaluations of Roadside Safety Hardware

 This project developed a unified and nationally compatible ISPE methodology.
 The approach builds on recent research and capitalizes on the variety of individual state databases available.
 Six pilot Transportation Agencies tested the methodology by using it to perform assessments using their own already-collected data.
 The results of this research were published as NCHRP Research Report 1010 in 2022, which is available here: In-Service Performance Evaluation: Guidelines for the Assembly and Analysis of Data